corstian/digital-garden/_blog/2025/Impedance matching the domain library with Marten.md

 Marten is a library providing an abstraction in .NET for working with Postgres.
 While normal relational storage is one of the things it does, where Marten starts to shine is the event-sourcing mechanisms it contains.
 It allows the creation of streams, containing events.
 Then additionally it contains logic for creating projections, based on the published events.

 ## Integration
 These different concepts fit together remarkably well.
-The stream in Marten would be representative of the aggregate in
+The stream in Marten would be representative of the aggregate in the domain library.
+The events directly map to events, and the proj